Celibacy: Desert Fathers

-The Desert Fathers were Christian hermits, and ascetics who had a major influence on the development of Christianity and celibacy.
-Paul of Thebes is often credited with being the first hermit or anachorite to go to the desert, but it was Anthony the Great who launched the movement that became the Desert Fathers.
+The Desert Fathers were Christian hermits and ascetics who had a major influence on the development of Christianity and celibacy.
+Paul of Thebes is often credited with being the first hermit or anchorite to go to the desert, but it was Anthony the Great who launched the movement that became the Desert Fathers.
 Sometime around AD 270, Anthony heard a Sunday sermon stating that perfection could be achieved by selling all of one's possessions, giving the proceeds to the poor, and following Christ (Matthew 19:21).
 He followed the advice and made the further step of moving deep into the desert to seek complete solitude.

 Over time, the model of Anthony and other hermits attracted many followers, who lived alone in the desert or in small groups.
 They chose a life of extreme asceticism, renouncing all the pleasures of the senses, rich food, baths, rest, and anything that made them comfortable.
 Thousands joined them in the desert, mostly men but also a handful of women.
 Religious seekers also began going to the desert seeking advice and counsel from the early Desert Fathers.
 By the time of Anthony's death, there were so many men and women living in the desert in celibacy that it was described as "a city" by Anthony's biographer.

-The first Conciliar document on clerical celibacy of the Western Christian Church (Synod of Elvira, c.
+The first Conciliar document on clerical celibacy of the Western Church (Synod of Elvira, c.
 305 can. xxxiii) states that the discipline of celibacy is to refrain from the use of marriage, i.e. refrain from having carnal contact with one's spouse.

 According to the later St. Jerome (c.
 347 – 420), celibacy is a moral virtue, consisting of living in the flesh, but outside the flesh, and so being not corrupted by it (vivere in carne praeter carnem).
 Celibacy excludes not only libidinous acts, but also sinful thoughts or desires of the flesh.
 Jerome referred to marriage prohibition for priests when he claimed in Against Jovinianus that Peter and the other apostles had been married before they were called, but subsequently gave up their marital relations.

-Celibacy as a vocation may be independent from religious vows (as is the case with consecrated virgins, ascetics and hermits).
 In the Catholic, Orthodox and Oriental Orthodox traditions, bishops are required to be celibate."Orthodox Priests Have the Option."
 The Washington Post.
 Retrieved 23 July 2021 In the Eastern Catholic and Orthodox traditions, priests and deacons are allowed to be married, yet have to remain celibate if they are unmarried at the time of ordination."Of Marriage and Orthodox Priests - Wesley J. Smith." firstthings.com.
 Retrieved 23 July 2021.